 - The internal gearing and bushings of the jack must be kept lubricated.
-Apply a small amount of automotive grease to the internal gearing by removing the jack cover, or, if equipped, use a needle-nose applicator or standard grease gun on the lubrication point on the side of the jack near the crank.
-Rotate the jack handle to evenly distribute grease. - Lightweight oil must be applied to the handle, at both sides of the tube. - If equipped, the axle bolt and nut assembly of the caster wheel must also be lubricated with the same lightweight oil.
+Apply a small amount of automotive grease to the internal gearing by removing the jack cover, or if equipped, use a needle nose applicator or standard grease gun on the lubrication point on the side of the jack near the crank.
+Rotate the jack handle to distribute the grease evenly. - A lightweight oil must be applied to the handle unit at both sides of the tube. - If equipped, the axle bolt and nut assembly of the caster wheel must also be lubricated with the same lightweight oil.